-1. Search Engine: Google Search, the company's main offering, uses a proprietary search algorithm to give customers access to a wealth of online information.

-2. Advertising Services: Businesses may reach their target audiences with targeted adverts across a variety of digital media by utilizing Google's advertising infrastructure, which includes Google Ads and AdSense.

-3. Cloud computing: Infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS) are among the services provided by Google Cloud Platform.

-4. Productivity products: Gmail, Google Drive, Google Documents, Google Sheets, and Google Meet are just a few of the products that organizations and individuals may use from Google Workspace (previously G Suite).
+- 1. Search Engine: Google Search, the company's main offering, uses a proprietary search algorithm to give wealth of online information. customers access to a 2.
+Advertising Services: Businesses may reach their target audiences with targeted adverts across a variety of digital media by utilizing Google's advertising infrastructure, which includes Google Ads and AdSense.
+3. Cloud computing: Infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS) are among services provided Google Cloud Platform. the by 4.
+Productivity products: Gmail, Google Drive, Google Documents, Google Sheets, and Google Meet are just a few of the products that organizations and individuals may use from Google Workspace (previously G Suite). - BACKGROUND

-BACKGROUND